Your roof keeps your head dry from the elements of nature, but there are other reasons as to why you should inspect your roof.

 - Dry rot.
 Not all roofs have asphalt shingles.
 If your roof is made of wood or shake shingles, examine for any indications of warping or dry rot that could indicate a need for a replacement.

 Installing a new roof due to normal wear and tear is not covered under your policy, but when it comes to protecting your home, the right homeowners insurance is the best way to protect it from covered damages.
-For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Center in White Plains, New York.
+For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We will work with you to make sure you have the coverage you need to protect you from any perils.